Iritty: Steel bridge

 The steel bridge in Iritty is a 10-ton bridge constructed in 1933 by the British authorities to connect the towns of Kodagu and Thalassery.
 It was designed by George Anderson of the Institution of Civil Engineers.
 A July 2015 death of a man after being accidentally wedged between the handrail and a private bus raised concerns about the bridge's age.

 Administration

 Iritty was initially part of Keezhur-Chavassery Panchayat and upgraded to a Municipality on 1 November 2015.
-The Municipal town is divided into 33 wards.
-K Sreekala is the present municipal chairperson of Iritty.
+The Municipal town is divided into 34 wards.
+V Vinod Kumar is the present municipal chairman of Iritty.
 The current ruling party of Iritty Municipality is LDF.

 Iritty Municipality is a part of Peravoor Assembly Constituency under Kannur Loksabha Constituency.

 Iritty established as a Taluk headquarters since March 2013 when Kerala government declared new taluks for the state.
 Iritty taluk falls under Thalassery Revenue division.